PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -----Enchantment-----

 -Fixed the mines so they aren't invading each other's space so you no longer see pieces of others flop in and cleaned up the graphical cutoff where bits were rotated outside the boundary of the image.
 There was also some odd buggy misalignment on a few frames that I cleaned up.
+Update: They have been officially implemented in ITGmania and will show up next release.

 -Better matched the colors of the active roll bottomcap.